Sreddx/LERT-ibm-project/README.md

 ### My contribution
-I worked on some front end views and a lot in the backend which involved the API development, endpoints, DB management and the SQLALchemy implementation.
+I worked on  front end views and the backend which involved the API development, endpoints, DB management and the SQLALchemy implementation.

 Technologies Used
 ---------------